 Q Whom should I contact if I have a question on existing guarantees?

 Q How many claims has MIGA paid?

-A MIGA has paid six claims since its inception in 1988.
+A MIGA has paid seven claims since its inception in 1988.
 The first claim was paid by MIGA in 2000 for an equity investment in P.T.
 East Java Power Corporation in Indonesia, which was guaranteed by MIGA.
 The project was one of several power projects suspended by a presidential decree in 1997 in response to the country's economic crisis in the late 1990s.
 The second claim was for war and civil disturbance relating to a power project in Nepal.
 A Maoist guerrilla attack in 2002 damaged a hydroelectric power plant.
 MIGA paid compensation for the repair of the damages to the gas turbine, and the project continues to be in operation.
 The third claim was for a project in Argentina at the time of the country's financial crisis.
 The fourth and fifth claims were paid in fiscal year 2009 and were both related to losses under war and civil disturbance coverage.
 One was paid for losses incurred in the violence following Kenya's disputed election in 2007 and the other was paid for losses resulting from political violence in Madagascar.
-In 2011, a small claim for war and civil disturbance was paid from the donor-funded Afghanistan Investment Guarantee Facility.
+In fiscal year 2015, MIGA paid two claims resulting from war and civil disturbance events in the Central African Republic and Mali.

 Q Why has MIGA paid so few claims?

 A The small number of claims paid by MIGA since its inception in 1988 attests to the agency's ability to work with investors and host countries to find amicable resolutions to disputes.
 MIGA focuses on finding solutions to pre-claim situations before they reach the level of full-fledged claim, ultimately keeping the investment and its development benefits on track.
 MIGA's proactive facilitation efforts have been pivotal in the resolution of more than 90 disputes related to MIGA-guaranteed projects.